 Speak with an Experienced Child Custody Attorney

 Custody rights are not reserved solely for a child’s legal parents but may be granted to third parties as well if the court finds it will be beneficial for the child.
 If you are involved in a custody dispute with a third-party or wish to seek custody rights as a third party it is prudent to meet with a capable California child custody attorney as soon as possible to discuss your options.
 Ethan M. Weisinger is a diligent California child custody attorney who will act as an aggressive advocate on your behalf to help you protect your parental rights.
-Mr. Weisinger can be reached via the online form or at (925)258-2020 to set up a confidential and free conference to discuss your legal needs.
+Mr. Weisinger can be reached via the online form or at (925)258-2020 to set up a confidential conference to discuss your legal needs.